chicecream/mini-world/README.md

 - provide named parameters more easily

-    Named parameters are good when the number of parameters is la
+    Named parameters are good when the number of parameters is large (more than 4).
+    With this mod, you can do:

+    ```perl
+    sub f